-There being nothing to discredit the above submissions the Panel finds that the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
-By failing to reply to the Complainant's contentions the Respondent has not rebutted that prima facie case.
+The Panel finds that the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.

-The Panel finds that the Respondent has no rights or legitimate interests in the disputed domain name and so the Complainant has satisfied the second element of the Policy.
+Absent a Response, the Respondent has not rebutted this prima facie case.
+Accordingly, the Panel finds that the Respondent has no rights or legitimate interests in the disputed domain name and so finds that the Complainant has satisfied the second element of the Policy.